-La Basketry was launched in 2017 as an online boutique, offering baskets and unique woven products for the home designed by Mamy (my sister) and myself, all handwoven by a group of female artisans we had met and connected with in a small village outside of our parents’ hometown called Thies in Senegal.
+La Basketry was launched in 2017 as an online boutique, offering baskets and unique woven products for the home designed, all handwoven by a group of female artisans I had met and connected with in a small village outside of our parents’ hometown called Thies in Senegal.

-At a turning point, in our thirties, and leading busy lives in Paris and London, we were keen to start a project that brought more meaning into our lives, and the lives of others.
+At a turning point, in my thirties, and leading a busy lives in London, I was keen to start a project that brought more meaning into my life, and the lives of others.

-Our first collection was stocked widely at places including the Victoria and Albert Museum, but it was creating a platform to share Senegalese craftsmanship with the world that felt like our greatest achievement.
+Our first collection was stocked widely at places including the Victoria and Albert Museum, but it was creating a platform to share Senegalese craftsmanship with the world that felt like my greatest achievement.